 Catamount Mountain in one of the more popular gems of the Whiteface Region and should not go unvisited by anyone.
 With its two open summits it affords spectacular views of the entire region.
 In season, the blueberries are nearly as spectacular as the views.
 (This has been a popular hike for many years even though the trail was unofficial, received little maintenance, and was hard to follow in places.
-As of 2012, the trail is now official with a new parking area at the trailhead, but upper sections of the trail may still be difficult to follow until maintenance efforts catch up to the trail's new official status.)
+As of 2012, the trail is now official with a new parking area at the trailhead, but upper sections of the trail may still be difficult to follow as it follows open rocks.)

 Family with Young Kids: Primary trail – 1.5 hours to summit, extra caution needs to be taken with young children

 Experienced Hiker: Primary trail – 1 hour to summit

 Out of Shape Hiker: Primary trail – 1.5 hours to summit